-Mr. Rosen was appointed to our board of directors as an independent director and chairperson of our board of directors in January 2014.
+Mr. Rosen was appointed to our board of directors as an independent director and served as chairperson of our board of directors from January 2014 to April 2014.
 His annual cash compensation as chairperson was set at \$60,000.

-Mr. Gilly served as a member of our board of directors from December 2012 to May 2015.
-His annual cash compensation was set at \$40,000.
+In April 2014, Mr. Rosen resigned as chairperson of our board of directors and remained an independent director.
+His annual cash compensation as independent director was set at \$40,000.